tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

       [Rest of handshake]
 ~~~
-{: #dtls-cookie-exchange title="DTLS exchange with HelloRetryRequest containing the \"cookie\" extension"}
+{: #dtls-cookie-exchange title="DTLS Exchange with HelloRetryRequest Containing the \"cookie\" Extension"}

-The cookie extension is defined in Section 4.2.2 of {{!TLS13}}.
+The "cookie" extension is defined in Section 4.2.2 of {{!TLS13}}.
 When sending the
 initial ClientHello, the client does not have a cookie yet.
 In this case,
-the cookie extension is omitted and the legacy_cookie field in the ClientHello
+the "cookie" extension is omitted and the legacy_cookie field in the ClientHello
 message MUST be set to a zero-length vector (i.e., a zero-valued single byte length field).

 When responding to a HelloRetryRequest, the client MUST create a new